stactools-packages/nalcms/README-template.md

 - STAC extensions used:
   - [proj](https://github.com/stac-extensions/projection/)
 - Extra fields:
-  - `nalcms:custom`: A custom attribute
+  - `ephemeral:custom`: A custom attribute

 A short description of the package and its usage.